Hold Contractors Responsible For Construction Defects With Our Help

 Addressing a construction defect can be time-sensitive, depending on the structure of the warranty on the home.
 In New Jersey, builders are required to provide homeowners with a warranty that covers categories of defects over a certain number of years; as the years progress, fewer defects are covered.
 Pennsylvania homeowners are protected by an implied warranty, which requires new homes to meet a benchmark of habitability and the work to be completed to a reasonable standard.

 Construction defects can be extremely costly to repair and may cause injuries to people on the property.
 It can be difficult to determine who is at fault for a construction defect.
-The Philadelphia real estate lawyers at the Harty Law Group have the knowledge and experience to handle all types of defective construction cases.
-With a thorough understanding of real estate law and the ability to untangle complex contracts, we will prepare a sound legal strategy to get you the best possible outcome.
-Located in Philadelphia, we serve clients throughout Pennsylvania and New Jersey.
+The Philadelphia real estate lawyers at Harty Williams have the knowledge and experience to handle all types of defective construction cases.
+With a thorough understanding of real estate law and the ability to untangle complex contracts, we will prepare a sound legal strategy to get you the most favorable outcome.
+We serve clients throughout the United States from our offices in Philadelphia, New Jersey and Washington, D.C.
 Call us today at 267-383-3899 or contact us online to discuss your case.